meltingscales/homeless-shelter-donation-pickup-coordinator/_notes/reflection.md

 - Should I ever disallow a group from using my tool if I deem they're mis-using it?
   - What is misuse?
-  - Should I change the liscense?
+  - Should I change the license?
+  - Who am I to dictate who is 'allowed' to use my app?
+  - Do groups who force religion on homeless people get to use my app?
+  - Do groups who sell the donated items and take a cut not get to use my app?
+    - What's the threshhold?

 # Reflection